 The series will run for six issues.

-Hawkgirl #1 will be available in 18th July.
+Hawkgirl #1 was released on 18th July.

 Justice Society of America #6